14. HTTP bindings#

 string

-value defining a valid HTTP header field name according to section 3.2 of RFC7230.
+value defining a valid HTTP header field name according to RFC 9110#section-5.1.
 The value MUST NOT be empty and MUST be case-insensitively unique across all other members of the structure.- Conflicts with

 - httpLabel trait, httpQuery trait, httpQueryParams trait, httpPrefixHeaders trait, httpPayload trait, httpResponseCode trait